Stone-ResearchLife/xMem/README.md

 ### Docker Instances
 > [!IMPORTANT]
 > - The command will remove all stopped containers and all dangling images
-> - Please do not execute this command if you have concerns about the code, as it involves a `delete` operation.
+> - Please do not execute this command if you have concerns about the code, as it involves `delete` operations in level of docker.
 ```shell
 python app.py cleanup
 ```